getodk/docs/docs/central-api-form-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/versions/{version}/attachments**

+.. raw:: html

-Attachments are specific to each version of a Form.
-You can retrieve the attachments associated with a given version here.
+  <p>Attachments are specific to each version of a Form.
+You can retrieve the attachments associated with a given version here.</p>

 .. dropdown:: Request